SEIU 1199 Research / Hall Health Contract

 Applicable Law.
 The Union and the Employer agree to abide by and support the applicable statutory and administrative laws pertaining to equal opportunity and elimination of employment inequities.

 4.1 The Employer recognizes the Union as the exclusive bargaining representative for all employees whose classifications appear in Article 6 of this Agreement and are employed in the recognized bargaining units.

 4.2 “Employer” is the Board of Regents of the University of Washington acting for Harborview Medical Center and the University of Washington through its agents, administrators and supervisors as determined by the Board of Regents.

-Article 5 – Union Representative, Dues Deduction, Activities
+Article 5 – Union Membership, Dues Deduction, and Status Reports

-Employees who move to a position in another bargaining unit represented by the Union will have their Union deduction continued when it is a condition of employment in the new position.
-When an employee covered by this contract moves to a position that is not covered by this contract, fees deducted on behalf of the Union will cease.
+Employees who move to a position in another bargaining unit represented by the Union will have their Union deduction continued.
+When an employee covered by this contract moves to a position that is not covered by this contract, dues deducted on behalf of the Union will cease.

 Semi-monthly the Employer’s Payroll Office will transmit the total deducted amount of dues money to the Union’s office together with a list of current members on dues deduction together with any additions and deletions for that month.

-The Union will provide the Employer thirty (30) days advance notice of a change in the amount of dues or fees.
+The Union will provide the Employer thirty (30) days advance notice of a change in the amount of dues.